SalomonBrys/Android-FragmentArgumentProcessor/README.md

 * Argument types must be valid for a bundle or it will be ignored:
 	- Primitive (eg. int.class)
 	- Primitive array (eg. int[].class)
-	- String, CharSequence or a subclass one of their subclass
+	- String, CharSequence or of their subclass
-	- Bundle, SparseArray, IBinder or a subclass one of their subclass
+	- Bundle, SparseArray, IBinder or one of their subclass
-	- Parcelable, Serializable or a subclass one of their subclass
+	- Parcelable, Serializable or one of their subclass
 	- String[], CharSequence[]
 	- Parcelable[]